Walther Hewel: In Nazi Germany

-In March 1936, Hewel returned to Germany, where he was appointed the Chief of the East Asia Desk in the Foreign Section of the Party.
+In 1936, Hewel returned to Germany, where he was appointed the chief of the East Asia Desk in the Foreign Section of the Party.
 He entered Germany's diplomatic service and was sent to Spain.
 Journalist James P. O'Donnell remarked that, during this time, Hewel "was almost certainly an agent of Admiral Wilhelm Canaris's Abwehr" counter-intelligence agency.

-Hewel returned to Germany, and in 1937 became the Chief of the English Desk in Foreign Minister Joachim von Ribbentrop's office, and in 1938 the head of Ribbentrop's personal staff.
-On 15 March 1939, he transcribed the conference between Hitler and Czech president Emil Hácha.
+Hewel returned to Germany and, in August 1937, became the chief of the English Desk in the office of Ambassador Joachim von Ribbentrop.
+In February 1938, Ribbentrop became Reichsminister for Foreign Affairs and, in June, Hewel was named head of Ribbentrop's personal staff with the rank of Legation Councilor.
+On 15 March 1939, he transcribed the conference between Hitler and Czech President Emil Hácha.

-Hewel was promoted to SS-Sturmbannführer on 12 July 1937, and Brigadeführer on 9 November 1942.
+Hewel joined the SS as an SS-Sturmbannführer on 12 July 1937, and attained the rank of SS-Brigadeführer on 9 November 1942.